 - Of course, you can make the dressing several days ahead and keep it in an airtight container in the fridge.

-- Fatoush is just perfect to food prep for your weekday lunches as it keeps well in the fridge and is substantial enough to keep you energised throughout the day.
+- Fatoush is just perfect for food prep for your weekday lunches as it keeps well in the fridge and is substantial enough to keep you energised throughout the day.
 Just keep the pita bread in an air-tight container to add on top at the last minute.

-- You can add any form of protein that you like such as crumbled feta, kofta, meat or chicken skewers or some falafel would be fantastic as a vegetarian option.
+- You can add any form of protein that you like, such as crumbled feta, kofta, meat or chicken skewers, or some falafel would be fantastic as a vegetarian option.